 What we do

-Through the help of our program partners and supporters, Bridge Communities provides free transitional housing to more than 110 homeless DuPage County families each year.
+Through the help of our program partners and supporters, Bridge Communities provides free transitional housing to 128 homeless DuPage County families each year.
 During the two years each family spends in our program, they are able to save money, learn budgeting skills, and obtain better employment, so they can live self-sufficiently once they graduate.

 Mission: The mission of Bridge Communities is to transition homeless families to self-sufficiency by working with partners to provide mentoring, housing, and supportive services.

 Vision: Our vision is a community where all families are healthy, financially stable, and living in affordable housing.

 Values: Each of our core values—Partnership, Empowerment, Integrity, Respect, Hope—apply to everyone involved in Bridge Communities – clients, mentors, program partners, volunteers, donors, board members, staff and community.

 With help from her Bridge mentors, Yvonne used the tools and skills she discovered she already had and established a wonderful new life for herself and her three children in just over 15 months!

 Read more about Yvonne and other Bridge clients